Skip to content

 Nuragic Sardinian symbols

 • The Pintadera: an ancient terracotta tool used during the Nuragic era to decorate and “brand” bread.
-With these molds, bread and focaccia, which at the time were also used as a form of exchange, were imprinted with distinctive patterns, functioning like archaic stamps.
 A Sardinian bank later adopted the pintadera as its symbol and it is also used today as a decorative motif for silver jewellery.

-• The ‘Dea Madre di Porto Ferro’: discovered near Alghero, this figurine depicts a standing nude female with a circular head, long slender neck,triangular nose, trapezoidal torso and conical breasts.
-It is an icon of Sardinian prehistory, associated with fertility and feminine symbolism.
-The original was carved in stone during the Neolithic era, but today the figure is often reinterpreted in silver jewellery, as in my reference piece.
+• The ‘Dea Madre di Porto Ferro’: discovered near Alghero, this figurine depicts a standing nude female and represents an icon of Sardinian prehistory.
+The original was carved in stone during the Neolithic era, but today the figure is often reinterpreted in silver jewellery.

 nuragic Credits to Pinterest: 1 & 2